aristidb/aws/Examples/Route53/README.md

 RUNNING AS A SERVICE
 ====================

-Edit the file `contrib/r53-dyndns.conf` according to your needs and copy to `/etc/init/r53-dyndns.conf`.
+On recent Ubuntu distributions edit the file `contrib/r53-dyndns.conf` according to your needs and copy to `/etc/init/r53-dyndns.conf`.